 - The Tree of Life represents a human body.
 The Regi trio and the orange blobs are the tree having an allergic reaction to Ash and co., and it goes into anaphylactic shock.
 Ash and Lucario using their auras is emergency treatment, followed by Mew's later treatment.
 The entire thing is a metaphor.

 - It's somewhat of a meme at this point that chocolate is Lucario's favorite food.
 Chocolate tastes sweet.
 There are four natures that dictate if a Pokemon likes sweet foods.
 One is mirrored by Lucario's actions in the movie a lot: Hasty.

 - Chocolate being Lucario's Trademark Favorite Food seems odd when you consider that chocolate is poisonous to canines.
 Of course, Lucario is steel type; he is immune to poison.

-Why is it that when everyone runs from the Golems, Lucario lobs an Aura Sphere back at them?
+- Why is it that when everyone runs from the Golems, Lucario lobs an Aura Sphere back at them?
 What are the Fighting type's advantages again?
 In order of relevance to the point: Dark, Normal, Rock, Ice, and Steel.

 - Fan Wild Mass Guessing about the series and the relative power of Pokemon compared to humans finally got confirmed in this: Pokemon have indeed been used for war apparently since medieval times.
 Becomes Harsher in Hindsight when the mainline games cleared all doubts about this.